Samuelk-Chase/CS3450-Software-Engineering/Design/LowLevel/deployment-lowLevel.md

     *   Security group allowing TCP traffic on ports 22 and 443
         *   22 for SSH
         *   443 for HTTPS
         *   No 80 for HTTP because this backend will act as an API.
-Clients attempting to connect via HTTP can be rejected.
+Clients attempting to connect via HTTP will be rejected.
 *   Persistent storage: 20GB
     *   Nothing extra should be stored on the EC2